Religious Education is taught for 1 hour weekly in every class, following 'Understanding Christianity' and 'The Emmanuel Project'

 We aspire to grow to be broad minded, tolerant and respectful members of a diverse society which we embrace and celebrate, whilst having a strong sense of our own faith and beliefs.

-Learning about and from Christianity makes up around 75% of the Religious Education and is taught through 8 core concepts through units which lead with an enquiry question to investigate.
+Learning about and from Christianity makes up around 75% of the Religious Education, we base our planning on the ‘Understanding Christianity’ and ‘The Emmanuel Project’ resources.
+It is taught through 8 main core concepts (God, Creation, Fall, People of God, Incarnation, Gospel, Salvation, Kingdom of God), through units which lead with an enquiry question to investigate, following the enquiry cycle.
 Children's knowledge and understanding of the 'Big Story of the Bible' is also supported by the use of 'The Big Frieze' which can been found in classrooms as well as our school hall and is referred to in both R.E. lessons and during collective worship.

 We have an R.E. week, where the whole school takes extra time to engage in an element of faith.